EVEprosper/ProsperAPI/docs/build.md

 # How To Build
 ProsperAPI is set up to use [dh-virtualenv](http://dh-virtualenv.readthedocs.io/en/latest/index.html).
 This should wrap up the project into a .deb file for easy installing/deploying

+## Before You Start
+The [Prophet]() endpoint relies on API keys to gate access.
+Roll new ones for users with `scripts/manage_api.py` and don't forget to back up `publicAPI/cache/apikeys.json` for best results.

+The build will automatically snatch up the new keys and build them into its installer.  **DO BACKUP -- INSTALLER WILL SMASH RELEASED APIKEYS.JSON FILE ON INSTALL**

 ## Prereqs
 * Debian system (tested on Ubuntu 16)
 * Python 3.x (developed for Python 3.5)